 Now you can go ahead and put in some of those key terms that you create way back in Part 1.
 Like this:

 You can use the drop-down menus to choose whether you connect your key terms with AND, OR, or NOT.
 Remember to keep synonyms on the same line.
 Then you could just go ahead and click on the "Search" button and you would get results.

 But!
 If you scroll a little further down the search page, to a section called "Limit your results," you will find some check boxes that make your searches even better.

 Bet you didn't know that check boxes could be important, did you?
 Well, these two are.

 The "Full Text" check box does exactly what it says: it guarantees that the full text of all the articles that come up in your search results will be available to you right then and there.
 This is really useful, especially when you're first starting out your research.
 However, be aware that it does mean that some results won't show up.
 For now, check this box and enjoy all the articles at your fingertips!

 Sometimes, professors will tell you that they only want you using scholarly articles, or academic journals, or peer–reviewed sources for your research. (scholarly = academic = peer reviewed.
 Three terms, same idea.)
 This check box ensures that all your results will be from that type of journal.
 No worrying about it!

-(For more information on the different between scholarly and popular publications, take a look at Carleton College's great comparison chart.)
+(For more information on the difference between scholarly and popular publications, take a look at UC Berkeley's.)